-With market-specific models like the Mistra and LaFesta, Hyundai expects to significantly grow its sales in China.
-The company would launch a new exclusive MPV called Custo also in the country this year, a sister model of the all-new Carnival.
+With market-specific models like Mistra and LaFesta, Hyundai expects to grow its business in China significantly.
 The company is expanding its portfolio of EVs in response to the growing demand in the market, having just launched the Genesis brand.
-This year, it plans to the Mistra EV and Ioniq 5, and in 2022, it plans to release an electric SUV that would be a “China dedicated” model like the former.
+This year, it plans the Mistra EV and Ioniq 5, and in 2022, it plans to release an electric SUV that would be a “China dedicated” model like the former.

-Along with Kia, Hyundai expects to increase its sales in China from 664,744 units in 2020 to 817,000 units in 2021, recording a 23% Y-o-Y growth, as per an EconoTimes report.
-The report says that the Hyundai Nexo hydrogen FCEV will go on sale in the country this year.
+Along with Kia, Hyundai expects to increase sales in China from 664,744 units in 2020 to 817,000 units in 2021, recording a 23% Y-o-Y growth, as per an EconoTimes report.
+It says that the Hyundai Nexo hydrogen FCEV will also go on sale in the country this year.

 Featured Image Source: Hyundai